Rouy17Sept/oop-login/README.md

-# Login and Signup Form with PHP OOP and PDO
+# Login and Signup Form - PHP OOP & PDO

 PHP OOP script for a login and signup form.
 The script uses PDO to connect to a MySQL database.